Seeing Structure First

 Pedagogical blog posts on generic programming in C++, inspired by Alex Stepanov

-Integers modulo N form a ring—an algebraic structure that determines which algorithms apply.
+Integers modulo N form a ring, an algebraic structure that determines which algorithms apply.
 Understanding this structure unlocks algorithms from cryptography to competitive programming.

-The Miller-Rabin primality test demonstrates how probabilistic algorithms can achieve arbitrary certainty, trading absolute truth for practical efficiency.
+The Miller-Rabin primality test demonstrates how probabilistic algorithms achieve arbitrary certainty, trading absolute truth for practical efficiency.

-Dual numbers extend our number system with an infinitesimal epsilon where epsilon^2 = 0.
-Evaluating f(x + epsilon) yields f(x) + epsilon * f'(x)—the derivative emerges automatically from the algebra.
+Dual numbers extend the reals with an infinitesimal epsilon where epsilon^2 = 0.
+Evaluate f(x + epsilon) and you get f(x) + f'(x)*epsilon.
+The derivative falls out of the algebra.

 Many structures come in pairs: forward/reverse AD, push/pull iteration, encode/decode.
 Recognizing duality lets you transfer theorems and insights between domains.